 - 1. From the Program Window, click File | Printers. - 2.
 Select the desired printer from the list. - 3.
 Click the Set Default button.

-Editing Printer Settings
+Editing Default Printer Settings

-Through the Printers Applet, users can edit printer settings such as layout orientation and paper size.
+Through the Printers Applet, users can edit the default settings of printers using native printer drivers such as layout, page orientation and paper size.